steve4444/RegInject/ReadMe.md

 ## Setup

-`RegInject.exe` requires the free distributed Microsoft DLL `offreg.dll`, which is included in the project release.
+There is no actual setup: just grab `RegInject.exe` and its `offreg.dll` from `reginject/bin/Release`.

+ `offreg.dll` is a freely distributed Microsoft DLL.
 You can also obtain yourself the DLL from the [Offline Registry Library](https://msdn.microsoft.com/en-us/library/ee210757) page.

-The version shipped in the release package is the x64 version.
-The source code contain also the x86 version of the DLL in the `ridist` directory, anyway I was unable to find an x86 system to test it and it could be possibly removed.
+The version shipped in the release package along the main executable is the x64 version.
+You can find the x86 version of the DLL in the `ridist` directory, anyway I was unable to find an x86 system to test it and it could be possibly removed in the future. `RegInject.exe` itself is built for any CPU.

 ## Additional usage notes